Fourth Way: Overview

-The Fourth Way teaches that the soul a human individual is born with gets trapped and encapsulated by personality, and stays dormant, leaving one not really conscious, despite believing one is.
-A person must free the soul by following a teaching which can lead to this aim or "go nowhere" upon death of his body.
+The Fourth Way teaches that the soul that a human individual is born with gets trapped and encapsulated by personality, and stays dormant, leaving one not really conscious, despite believing one is.
+A person must free the soul by following a teaching which can lead to this aim or "go nowhere" upon death of their body.
 Should a person be able to receive the teaching and find a school, upon the death of the physical body they will "go elsewhere."
 Humans are born asleep, live in sleep, and die in sleep, only imagining that they are awake with few exceptions.
 The ordinary waking "consciousness" of human beings is not consciousness at all but merely a form of sleep."

 Gurdjieff taught "sacred dances" or "movements", now known as Gurdjieff movements, which were performed together as a group.
-He left a body of music, inspired by that which he had heard in remote monasteries and other places, which was written for piano in collaboration with one of his pupils, Thomas de Hartmann.

-Three ways

-Gurdjieff taught that traditional paths to spiritual enlightenment followed one of three ways: